Nov 23, 2024

 Enrollment Requirements

-Human Services majors must have and maintain a minimum Institutional GPA. of 2.0.
+Human Services majors must have and maintain a minimum Institutional GPA of 2.00.
 Majors must successfully complete all Human Service major courses with a grade of “C” or higher.
-It is highly suggested that majors complete either STAT 1401 or DATA 1501 as part of their General Education Math Requirements.
+It is highly suggested that majors complete either STAT 1401 or DATA 1501 as part of their Mathematics & Quantitative Skills and Applied Math General Education Core.

 Graduation Requirements